 Our values and our willingness to defend those values.

-And when we defend ourselves, we also defend our common civilization against our common enemies.
+And when we defend ourselves, we also defend our common civilization against our common enemies, the enemies that are called militant Islam.

-You know, Mr. Prime Minister, you can see that inclusiveness just when you go to the old city in Jerusalem, where you have a Jewish sector, and you have an Armenian sector, and you have a Christian sector, and you have a Muslim sector.
+You know, Mr. Prime Minister, you can see that inclusiveness just when you go to the old city in Jerusalem, where you have a Jewish sector and you have an Armenian sector and you have a Christian sector and you have a Muslim sector.

 One square mile.

-And and so all of these religions, you know, are included in this historic land, which is Israel and Jerusalem.
+And so all of these religions, you know, are included in this historic land, which is Israel and Jerusalem.

-Indeed it is.
+Indeed, it is.

-Yeah, But uh uh they are.
+But they are.

-When Israel became the sovereign of Jerusalem, when Israel became responsible to maintain uh peace and tranquility for the holy sites, that's when you've had uh that kind of unfettered access and that kind of religious freedom.
+When Israel became the sovereign of Jerusalem, when Israel became responsible to maintain peace and tranquility for the holy sites, that's when you've had that kind of unfettered access and that kind of religious freedom.

-And you know, that's no small thing in the Middle East where you have uh militant Islamists butchering other Muslims, butchering Christians, Christians are under tremendous uh uh assault in the Middle East.
+And, you know, that's no small thing in the Middle East, where you have militant Islamists butchering other Muslims, butchering Christians.

-What is the percentage of Arabs that actually vote in Israeli elections for those that don't know how inclusive Israel as a country is.
+What is the percentage of Arabs that actually vote in Israeli elections for those that don't know how inclusive Israel as a country is?

-And they're the ones who, you know, they vote uh for our parliament, they vote in our elections, they serve in the government, they serve in the Supreme Court.
+And they're the ones who, you know, they vote for our parliament.

-Uh people don't know that.
+People don't know that.

 Israel is a genuine democracy.